Nahum Tate: Works

 In 1682, Tate collaborated with John Dryden to complete the second half of his epic poem Absalom and Achitophel.

 Tate wrote the libretto for Henry Purcell's opera Dido and Aeneas; its first known performance was in 1689.
 He also wrote the text for Purcell's Birthday Ode Come Ye Sons of Art in 1694.
 Tate also translated Syphilis sive Morbus Gallicus, Girolamo Fracastoro's Latin pastoral poem on the subject of the disease of syphilis, into English heroic couplets.

 Tate's name is connected with New Version of the Psalms of David (1696), for which he collaborated with Nicholas Brady.
 Some items such as "As pants the hart" (Psalm 42) rise above the general level, and are said to be Tate's work.
 A supplement was licensed in 1703 that included the Christmas carol "While shepherds watched their flocks", one of a number of hymns by Tate.

 Of his numerous poems, the most original is Panacea, a poem on Tea (1700).
 In spite of his consistent Toryism, he succeeded Thomas Shadwell as poet laureate in 1692.
 His poems were sharply criticised by Alexander Pope in The Dunciad.

-Modern stagings
+Modern stagings of Tate's work

 In 1985, the Riverside Shakespeare Company of New York City staged Tate's History of King Lear, directed by W. Stuart McDowell at The Shakespeare Center.
 Musical interludes were sung by cast members during the act breaks, accompanied by a harpsichord in the orchestra pit.
 In the summer of 2021, the Tate version of King Lear was performed by the NY Classical Theatre in four New York City outdoor locations.